onmoonno/Cookful-Project/README.md

-ss
 # The Backend:
 created with node.js , express.js, database is postgresSQL.
+"npm install" to install all packages
+"npm start" to run the backend

-## To start Backend:
+old version please ignore (## To start Backend:
 - Use Terminal  command 'cd Backend/node-api-postgres', Navigate into /Backend/node-api-postgres directory.
 - Use Terminal command 'npm install' to download the node models.
 - Change the credentials: in the 'queries.js' file and 'testConnection.js' file, Enter the your local postgres database's "user, host, database name, password, port".
 The placeholder in the code is 'do not know yet'.
 - Use Terminal command 'node index.js', to run the backend server.
 - Open http://localhost:3000 to view it in your browser.
 There should be a json message {"info": "Node.js, Express, and Postgres API"}
 - Open http://localhost:3000/recipes/?ingredients=egg,beef change the parameters to view the query result.
-- To test if the backend connected well, use Terminal command "node testConnection.js"
+- To test if the backend connected well, use Terminal command "node testConnection.js") old version please ignore

 ## After running backend server, keep the server running, then run the frontend app as follow.